Aline-CROIRE/flow-doc/README.md

-# DOC-FLOW Project
+# FLOW-DOC

-This is Project For Verfying if Documents Meet a certain  Requirements and if They are Valid
+The flow-doc project is a web-based application designed to verify if documents meet certain requirements and validate their authenticity.